 Yes, you can make changes to your withholdings anytime.
-You simply need to complete a new IRS Form W-4P and submit it to LAGERS.
+You simply need to complete a new IRS Form W-4P and submit it to LAGERS or complete the updates on your myLAGERS account.

 What if I still have questions?

 The instructions included with the IRS Form W-4P may help.
 If you require further assistance, you should seek advice from the Internal Revenue Service or a qualified tax professional.
 The LAGERS Staff is not qualified to offer specific tax advice.